LineageOS/charter/device-support-requirements.md

 * All devices MUST be configured as userdebug releases.

+## Kernel

+* All devices MUST NOT ship a prebuilt kernel.

 ## SELinux Enforcing

 * All devices MUST be configured for SELinux Enforcing.